Our commitment: Reduce sugars in our products

-By 2015 – Reduce the sugar content in any serving of children’s or teenagers breakfast cereal brands to 9 g or less per serving, to promote a reduction in sugar in children’s diets.
+By 2015 – Reduce the sugar content in any serving of children’s or teenagers’ breakfast cereal brands to 9 g or less per serving, to promote a reduction in sugar in children’s diets.

 By 2016 – We will further reduce sugar content by 10% in products that do not meet the Nestlé Nutritional Foundation criteria , to ensure continual improvement even in more challenging areas of our product portfolio.

-Children’s products are defined as products for which 50% or more consumers are below 12 years of age, or are designed for or perceived as being designed for this age group.
+Products for which 50% or more of consumers are below 12 years of age, or are designed for or perceived as being designed for this age group.

-Teenagers’ products are defined as products for which 50% or more consumers are below 18 years of age and within this, more teens than children.
+Products for which 50% or more of consumers are below 18 years of age and, within this, more teens than children.